UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson09/activity.rst.txt

 ########

+The `Ballard Locks <https://en.wikipedia.org/wiki/Ballard_Locks>`__ in Seattle, Washington, are a limited, controlled resource.

+A lock helps vessels to climb and descend hills by creating a pound with gates at either end.
+The pound gates are opened to let a vessel enter.
+The pound is then flooded (to go up) or drained (to go down).
+And the vessel rises or falls with the water.

+`An explanation of locks <https://en.wikipedia.org/wiki/Lock_(water_navigation)>`_

+Note that in the Python code we are using a spelling of Locke to avoid confusion with a lock!

-The `Ballard Lockes <https://en.wikipedia.org/wiki/Ballard_Locks>`__ in Seattle, Washington, are a limited, controlled resource.
-You have been hired by the Army Corps of Engineers to help build a software control system for the lockes.
-There are two lockes at the Ballard complex, one small (30 x 150 feet, 8.5 x 45.7 meter) and one large (80 x 825 feet, 24.4 x 251.5 meter).
-There are a myriad ways in which different components of the lockes represent limited resources with specialized subsystems, and a missed or out-of-sequence step could mean disaster.
-For instance, there are two sets of doors for each locke, one upstream and one down, that cannot both be open at the same time; boats need to clear the doors before they are closed and sealed; pumps need to be shut down before doors are opened; tourists, who can get very close to observe the action, need to be safely managed; the lockes themselves can only handle a certain number of boats.
+You have been
+hired by the Army Corps of Engineers to help build a software control system for the locks.
+There are two locks at the Ballard complex, one small (30 x 150 feet, 8.5 x 45.7 meter) and one large (80 x 825 feet, 24.4 x 251.5 meter).
+There are a myriad ways in which different components of the locks represent limited resources with specialized subsystems, and a missed or out-of-sequence step could mean disaster.
+For instance, there are two sets of doors for each lock, one upstream and one down, that cannot both be open at the same time; boats need to clear the doors before they are closed and sealed; pumps need to be shut down before doors are opened; tourists, who can get very close to observe the action, need to be safely managed; the locks themselves can only handle a certain number of boats.
 At every step of the way there is a limited resource that must be managed and in lock step with the others, yes, pun intended.
 In effect, it involves the coordinated management of resources all the way down.

-For this first task you do not need to model every aspect of the lockes, indeed you only need model its operation overall.
+For this first task you do not need to model every aspect of the locks, indeed you only need model its operation overall.
 Early on you learn that there will be other software developers interacting with the system and that not everyone is going to remember all the details of using the